Tessil/hat-trie/README.md

 * Dataset: [enwiki-20170320-all-titles-in-ns0.gz](https://dumps.wikimedia.org/enwiki/20170401/)
 * Size: 262.7 MiB
 * Number of keys: 13 099 148
+* Average key length: 19.90
-* Avg key length: 19
+* Median key length: 17
 * Max key length: 251

 Each title is associated with an int (32 bits).
 All the hash based structures use [CityHash64](https://github.com/google/cityhash) as hash function and `reserve` is not called.

-Note that `tsl::hopscotch_map`, `std::unordered_map`, `google::dense_hash_map` and `spp::sparse_hash_map` use `std::string` as key which imposes a minimum size of 24 bytes (on x64) even if the key is only one character long.
+Note that `tsl::hopscotch_map`, `std::unordered_map`, `google::dense_hash_map` and `spp::sparse_hash_map` use `std::string` as key which imposes a minimum size of 32 bytes (on x64) even if the key is only one character long.
 Other structures may be able to store one-character keys with 1 byte + 8 bytes for a pointer (on x64).

 The benchmark was compiled with GCC 6.3 and ran on Debian Stretch x64 with an Intel i5-5200u and 8Go of RAM.
 Best of 20 runs was taken.